memogarcia/cv/README.md

 *February 2020 - Present*

 Driving solution development, pursuit, and delivery of cloud native computing and open cloud solutions based on OpenStack and Kubernetes technologies worldwide.

+Delivering custom solutions for platform modernization:

+* Automated upgrade of 14 data centers from Helion OpenStack to Red Hat OpenStack.
+* Designed and developed a PaaS + self service solution where applications run on Bare Metal, OpenStack and/or Kubernetes on several data centers following the GitOps philosophies and fully automated using GitLab and Argo.

+Delivering PoCs for customers with Telecom and Infrastructure modernization requirements using OpenStack and Kubernetes.

 ### Senior DevOps Engineer @ KPN, Den Haag, The Netherlands